-Strong supply chain systems ensure uninterrupted availability of life-saving medicines and other health technologies for successful achievement of global goals, such as ending the HIV/AIDS epidemic, TB and malaria elimination, preventing maternal and childhood deaths, and improving health outcomes overall.
+Strong supply chain systems ensure uninterrupted availability of life-saving medicines and other health technologies for successful achievement of global goals, such as ending the HIV/AIDS epidemic, TB and malaria elimination, preventing maternal and childhood deaths, responding to health emergencies, and improving health outcomes overall.

 Ensuring the uninterrupted availability of quality-assured medicines and health technologies from the manufacturer to end users is the ultimate goal of pharmaceutical supply chain systems.
 However, strategies to strengthen key supply chain components are inadequate in many low- and middle-income countries (LMICs), and systems cannot effectively manage local and global health program demands.
-Furthermore, the surge of new epidemics, the introduction of new medicines and technologies, and the need to adapt to new delivery strategies strain already challenged systems.
+Furthermore, the surge of new epidemics/pandemics such as COVID-19, the introduction of new medicines and technologies, and the need to adapt to new delivery strategies strain already challenged systems.

 MTaPS supports ministries of health (MOHs), donors, and supply chain stakeholders to design and implement resilient supply chain management solutions that lead to self-reliance through county-led initiatives and local capacity building.

 - Conduct stakeholder mapping of supply chain systems, establish/strengthen a supply chain governing body with identified stakeholders, and assist that body to develop a political strategy/supply governance plan (example, as in the Philippines)

 - Strengthen supply chain governance capacity to set clear rules and structures and disseminate information in collaboration with Global Health Supply Chain partners

 - Integrate supply chain functions from the central level to the point of care for health commodities and develop and execute the integration plan, including change management, tools, training, and information systems